How to Install Docker on Ubuntu 22.04 or 20.04

 This command updates the list of available packages and upgrades any ones that need updating.

-Step 2: Import Docker Repository
+Import Docker APT Repository

 Before installing Docker, import the Docker repository and GPG key into your system.
 This ensures that your system can verify the downloaded packages from the repository and prevent unauthorized changes.